 Transpiration in transportation of food and amino acids plants

 The loss of water in the form of vapors from the aerial parts of the plant we term it as Transpiration.
 It takes place mainly through the stomata.
 These are present at the lower surface of leaf.
 Some amount of water is lost through the stomata.
 This water is replaced by water from xylem.
 Evaporation of water molecules from leaf’s cell or guard cell creates a suction or transpiration pull.
 This suction force pulls water from the xylem cells of the root.
 This process has some advantages:

-- Water and minerals are dissolved in the soil which is absorbed by root hairs.
+- Water and minerals are dissolved in the soil which is absorbed by root hairs also with amino acids.
 By this process water goes upward through xylem.

 - This process regulates temperature of plant.

 - It maintains a constant supply of ions to the leaves .

 - This process removes excess water from the plants.